cbielich/MarsRoverPhotos/README.md

 ```
 npm init
 ```
 `npm` will ask you to give your project a name.
 You can call it `MarsRoverPhotos`.
+The rest you can leave as default.

 In your `package.json` file which will be located at the root of your project after creating it you will need to add `"type": "module"` to the top level of this JSON file.
 ### Example